getify/Functional-Light-JS/apA.md

 function listCombination(list,val) { list.push( val ); return list; }
 ```

-If you squint your eyes, you can almost see how these two functions are interchangable.
+If you squint your eyes, you can almost see how these two functions are interchangeable.
 They operate with different data types, but conceptually they do the same thing: combine two values into one.

 In other words, `strConcat(..)` is a combination function!

-That means that we can use *it* instead of `listCombination(..)` if our end goal is to get a string concatenation rather than a list:
+That means we can use *it* instead of `listCombination(..)` if our end goal is to get a string concatenation rather than a list:

 ```js
 words.reduce( transducer( strConcat ), "" );